 More broadly, any of the international or national reforms, or the general increased regulatory scrutiny of benchmarks, could increase the costs and risks of administering or otherwise participating in the setting of a benchmark and complying with any such regulations or requirements.
-Such factors may have the effect of discouraging market participants from continuing to administer or contribute to certain benchmarks, trigger changes in the rules or methodologies used in certain benchmarks or lead to the disappearance of certain benchmarks.
-Uncertainty about the future of benchmarks, any of the above changes or any other consequential changes as a result of international, national or other proposals for reform or other initiatives or investigations, could have an adverse effect on the value of, and return on, any Covered Bonds linked to a benchmark and the trading market for such Covered Bonds.
+Such factors may have (without limitation) the following effects on certain benchmarks: (i) discouraging market participants from continuing to administer or contribute to a benchmark; (ii) triggering changes in the rules or methodologies used in the benchmark; and/or (iii) leading to the disappearance of the benchmark.
+Any of the above changes or any other consequential changes as a result of international, national or other proposals for reform or other initiatives or investigations, could have a material adverse effect on the value of and return on any Covered Bonds linked to a benchmark and the trading market for such Covered Bonds.

+The Swedish Bankers' Association has held a consultation on a possible recommendation for a STIBOR fallback rate, normally referred to as SWESTR (Swedish krona Short Term Rate) that ended on 10 June 2021.
+The Swedish Central Bank (Sveriges Riksbank) announced on 22 June 2021 that SWESTR can be used in financial transactions from 2 September 2021.
+SWESTR could thereby, in the event of STIBOR no longer being published or administrated, work as a replacement rate for STIBOR from such date.
 The General Terms and Conditions provide that the interest rate benchmark STIBOR, which applies for the Covered Bonds, can be replaced as set out therein, upon the occurrence of a Base Rate Event which includes if STIBOR ceases to be calculated or administered.
 Such replacement shall be made in good faith and in a commercially reasonable manner.
-However, there is a risk that such replacement is not made in an effective manner and consequently, if STIBOR ceases to be calculated or administered, an investor in the Covered Bonds would be adversely affected.
-The degree to which amendments to and application of the European Benchmarks Regulation may affect the Bondholders is uncertain and presents a highly significant risk to the return on the Bondholder's investment.
+Should STIBOR or the administrator not be approved under the Benchmarks Regulation, or for any other reason ceases to be calculated or administered and be replaced by SWESTR or another interest rate benchmark, there is a risk that such replacement is not made in an effective manner and consequently, if STIBOR ceases to be calculated or administered, an investor in the Covered Bonds would be adversely affected.
+The degree to which amendments to and application of the Benchmarks Regulation may affect the Bondholders is uncertain and presents a highly significant risk to the return on the Bondholder's investment.